 After sitting on the hot seat for a couple of years, Ohio State head coach Ryan Day finally finished the job and led the Buckeyes to a national title.
 Entering the eight-team College Football Playoff as a No. 8 seed, Ohio State defeated Tennessee, Oregon, Texas, and Notre Dame in the championship.

 With starting QB Will Howard testing the waters in the NFL, the Buckeyes had a quarterback battle to determine QB1 for the 2025-26 season.
 Unsurprisingly, QB Julian Sayin took over the starting seat and has looked fine thus far.
-If Ohio State wants to win, Sayin must play better than fine, though.
+The important thing for the Buckeyes is that Sayin has continued to show progress throughout the season.

 - National Titles: 0